nirajanlama2620/Quote-Scrape-Main/README.md

 After the user logs in, the system securely generates a token using JWT.
 Once authenticated, the system extracts quotes and their authors from a website using Cheerio.

-The extracted data is then stored in MongoDB and displayed on a simple dashboard in the frontend.
+The data are displayed on a simple dashboard in the frontend.

 The dashboard shows: